AD-SDL/rpl-summer-2023/README.md

 ## Daily blogs

-This is a space to keep your daily blogs and maintain a `README.md` with links to resources that may be shared using non-Git avenues.
+This repository is a space to keep your daily blogs and maintain a `README.md` with links to resources that may be shared using non-Git avenues.

 * Create a folder named per your name.
 * Copy the daily_log_template.md and rename it to README.md